dedica-team/nivio/docs/source/install.rst

 You can also add state providers which are used to gather live data and thereby provide state for the services.

+To finetune the visual appearance of rendered landscapes, the automatic color choice for groups can be overridden as well.
+More configuration options will be added over time.

 .. code-block:: yaml
    :linenos: